dminior8/DayPlanMaster/README.md

 ## Description

-Welcome to the Task Scheduler and Planner App!
+Welcome to the task scheduler app!
 This platform is designed to help users efficiently plan their day by scheduling tasks, managing workouts, setting reminders, and organizing their daily activities.
 The application is developed using Spring Boot and integrates with technologies such as Hibernate for data persistence.

 ## Features